What is Better Than NanoCell vs QLED

 Quantum dots are needed to filter the colors from the backlight to produce pure red, blue, and green.
 When the primary RGB is mixed, the other color shades become lush, accurate, and saturated.

-In practice, this means the presence of colored impurities in the backlight, and they are undesirable.
-So, the quantum dots filter out these unwanted impurities, and the signal spectrum’s signal becomes much narrower.
+In practice, this means the presence of colored impurities in the backlight, which are undesirable.
+So, the quantum dots filter out these unwanted impurities, and the signal spectrum becomes much narrower.

 NanoCell LG

 LG’s proprietary NanoCell technology uses nanoparticles as small as 1 nanometer.
-These particles are sprayed on the LCD screen and filtered out dull yellow to make the color image-rich and accurate.
+These particles are sprayed on the LCD screen and filtered to create a rich and accurate color image.

 These one-nanometer nanoparticles are not precisely the quantum dots other manufacturers use in their TVs.
 Quantum dots that emit visible light come in sizes ranging from 2 to 7 nanometers.

-LG does not exactly disclose its NanoCell technology, so it is impossible to tell in detail what happens in the layers of nanoparticles.
+LG does not clearly explain its NanoCell technology, making it difficult to understand the role of nanoparticles.
 For more information on the physical processes in Nanocell screens, see this article on displaydaily.com.

 When NanoCell TVs first came out, they were the top-of-the-line LCD TVs of 2017.
 The price of these TVs depended heavily on the type of screen backlighting.

 It could be a side backlight with LEDs on the sides of the display.
-This created large backlights on the screen and a big unevenness of color across the matrix area.
+The process resulted in large backlights on the screen and considerable unevenness in color across the matrix area.
 White objects, such as film titles, had very visible light ghosts on a dark background.
 All this worsened the picture quality badly, which is why TV sets with such backlighting cost less.

 The full array of LEDs behind the matrix produced much better results, and it was called FALD (Full-array local dimming).
-Local dimming was easily realized when the LEDs of the backlighting glowed depending on the brightness of the image in that area.
-The results were Good contrast, weak white plumes, and small halos.
+Local dimming occurs when the backlighting LEDs adjust their brightness based on the image’s brightness in specific areas.
+The results were good contrast, weak white plumes, and small halos.
 The price of such backlighting highly depends on the number of dimming zones.

-Illumination without a local dimming system is of much worse quality, even if a full array of LEDs is behind the matrix.
+The quality of illumination is much poorer when there is no local dimming system.
+This effect still occurs even with a full array of LEDs behind the display.
 The contrast is very low, the black level is insufficient, and the black turns gray.

 But be careful.
 Not all QNED TVs have a mini LED backlight, so study the specifications.
-By definition, the QNED designation meant a mini LED backlight.
+The QNED designation essentially implies the use of a mini LED backlight.
 However, something has changed: marketers have changed, and now you must be careful when choosing a TV.

 Also read: Samsung’s QD-OLED panels achieve high brightness and color purity through their red, green, and blue subpixels.

-NanoCell TVs are leaving the market.
+NanoCell TVs are exiting the market.
 In the 2023 model lineup, LG has not introduced any new NanoCell models.
 Or rather, there are, but they are 2022 models carried over into the 2023 lineup.
-They have been replaced by QNED TVs, which share better quality.
+QNED TVs have replaced them, offering better quality.

 Advantages of Nanocell

-2. Cheaper than OLED, no risk of burn-in;
+- Cheaper than OLED, no risk of burn-in.

 QLED